knakul853/spendulum/README.md

 ---

-Thank you for using Budget Buddy!
+Thank you for using Spendulum: Expense and Income Tracker!
 We hope it helps you manage your finances effectively.